 Tanning oil intensifies your skin’s response to being exposed to the sun’s UV rays to help you develop a deeper and darker tan in a shorter period of time.
 This minimizes your exposure to the sun.

-Tanning oil actually attracts and focuses UV rays onto the skin and accelerates the production of melanin, which gives your skin the darker colour.
+Tanning oil actually attracts and focuses UV rays onto the skin and accelerates the production of melanin, which gives your skin a darker color.

 Different tanning oils can contain ingredients that increase the production of melanin in the body as a reaction to UV radiation, such as beta-carotene.